EXCCoin/exccdata/README.md

 ### "full" Mode (SQLite and PostgreSQL)

-These specifications assume dcrdata and postgres are running on the same machine.
+These specifications assume exccdata and postgres are running on the same machine.

 Minimum: